Best practice approach when enabling Risk Scores

 • The more content and phishing simulations you publish that have risk scores enabled, the more accurate and reliable the risk scores will be over time.

-• Risk score calculations will only include content that has been targeted to users within the last 12 months.
+• Risk score calculations only include content targeted to users within the last 12 months.

-• Analyse the results of risk scores and if required customise the scoring calculation to match your risk tolerance for each risk factor.
+• Analyse the results of risk scores and customise the scoring calculation if needed to reflect your organisation's risk tolerance for each risk factor.

 Back to all articles